A Survey on 3D Gaussian Splatting: Background

 $\bullet$~\textbf{Implicit Radiance Field.} An implicit radiance field represents light distribution in a scene without explicitly defining the geometry of the scene.
 In the deep learning era, neural networks are often used to learn a continuous volumetric scene representation~\cite{mescheder2019occupancy,park2019deepsdf}.
 The most prominent example is NeRF~\cite{mildenhall2020nerf}.
 In NeRF (Fig.~\ref{fig:fig_nerf_3dgs}a), one or more MLPs are used to map a set of spatial coordinates \( (x,y,z) \) and viewing directions \( (\theta, \phi) \) to color $c$ and volume density $\sigma$:

-This format allows for a differentiable and compact representation of complex scenes, albeit often at the cost of high computational load due to volumetric ray marching. \redtext{Note that typically, the color $c$ is direction-dependent, whereas the volume density $\sigma$ is not~\cite{mildenhall2020nerf}.}
+This format allows for a differentiable and compact representation of scenes, albeit often at the cost of high computational load.
+Note that typically, the color $c$ is direction-dependent, whereas the volume density $\sigma$ is not~\cite{mildenhall2020nerf}.

 $\bullet$~\textbf{Explicit Radiance Field.} An explicit radiance field directly represents the distribution of light in a discrete spatial structure, such as a voxel grid or a set of points~\cite{sun2022direct,fridovich2023k}.
 Each element in this structure stores the radiance information for its respective location.
-This allows for direct and often faster access to radiance data but at the cost of higher memory usage and potentially lower resolution. \redtext{Similar to the implicit radiance field, the explicit one is written as:}
+This allows for direct and often faster access to radiance data but at the cost of higher memory usage and potentially lower resolution.
+Plenoxels~\cite{fridovich2022plenoxels} highlighted this trend by discarding the MLP and directly optimizing a sparse voxel grid with spherical harmonic coefficients, showing that a fully explicit grid can achieve NeRF-level quality while converging much faster.
+Similar to the implicit radiance field, the explicit one is written as:

-where $\text{DataStructure}$ could be in the format of volumes, point clouds, \etc \redtext{$\text{DataStructure}$ encodes directional color in two main ways.
+where $\text{DataStructure}$ could be in the format of volumes, point clouds, \etc $\text{DataStructure}$ encodes directional color in two main ways.
 One is encoding high-dimensional features that are subsequently decoded by a lightweight MLP.
-Another one is directly storing coefficients of directional basis functions, such as spherical harmonics or spherical Gaussians, where the final color is computed as a function of these coefficients and the viewing direction.}
+Another one is directly storing coefficients of directional basis functions, such as spherical harmonics or spherical Gaussians, where the final color is computed as a function of these coefficients and the viewing direction.